 Two streets in Amherstview will benefit from the structural relining of watermains in 2018: Cambridge Crescent, and the eastern leg of Kildare Avenue between Manitou Crescent West and Cambridge Crescent.
 Structural relining can extend the life of an existing watermain by several decades, and results in less excavation and subsequent disturbance than a full watermain replacement project.
 2018's watermain relining program is the second year of a multi-year contract awarded to Fer-Pal Infrastructure.
-The project will take place in the summer of 2018.
+As of late July, the project is well underway.

 Wilton Park Playground